Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Model

 We set the azimuthal component of the electric field $E_{\phi}$ to zero at the inner edge of the first active computational zone to maintain a constant magnetic field at the surface of the PNS as a function time \citep{Prasanna2023}.
 At the PNS surface, kinetic equilibrium is established between the neutrino flux and the wind due to high temperature and density \citep{Burrows1982, QW1996}.
 Hence, we enforce net zero neutrino heating ($\dot{q}=0$) at the inner boundary.
-To set the temperature $T$ and electron fraction $Y_{\rm e}$ in the ghost zones at the inner boundary, we solve the simultaneous equations $\dot{q}=0$ and $\dot{Y}_{\rm e}=0$ (equation 7 in \citealt{QW1996}) using the two dimensional Newton-Raphson (2DNR) method at the ghost zone closest to the surface at the north pole.
-We use the value of $T$ obtained by this method to set the temperature in all the ghost zones at the inner boundary (constant temperature condition).
+To set the temperature $T$ and electron fraction $Y_{\rm e}$ in the ghost zones at the inner boundary, we solve the simultaneous equations $\dot{q}=0$ and $\dot{Y}_{\rm e}=0$ (equation 7 in \citealt{QW1996}) using the two dimensional Newton-Raphson (2DNR) method at the first radial ghost zone for each value of the polar angle $\theta$.
+We use the value of $T$ obtained by this method to set the temperature in the other radial ghost zones at a given $\theta$ at the inner boundary (constant temperature condition in the radial direction).
 Once $T$ is set in all the ghost zones, we compute the electron fraction $Y_{\rm e}$ in the ghost zones by solving $\dot{q}=0$ using the one dimensional Newton-Raphson method.
 We name this the ``first choice inner BCs'' for ease of referencing.
-We find that there is no solution to the 2DNR for arbitrary values of base density $\rho_0$ at a given neutrino luminosity.
-There is a maximum value of $\rho_0$ above which there is no simultaneous solution to the set of equations $\dot{q}=0$ and $\dot{Y}_{\rm e}=0$.
+We note that we ignore temperature gradients in both the radial and $\theta$ directions in deriving the density BC (equation \ref{densBC}).
+But with the ``first choice BCs'', there is a temperature gradient in the $\theta$ direction at the inner boundary.
+To test if this affects the results, we have run one simulation where the 2DNR procedure is performed at only one ghost zone (the one closest to the surface at the north pole) and the obtained temperature is used to set the value of $T$ in all the other ghost zones.
+We find similar results with both these BC choices (see Table \ref{table1}).
+We note that gradients in the $\theta$ direction become important only when $R_{\star}^2\Omega_{\star}^2 \sim k_{\rm B}T/m_{\rm n}$ at the PNS surface, which occurs for $\Omega_{\star}\gtrsim 2000$\,rad s$^{-1}$ ($P_{\star}\lesssim 3$\,ms).